Space Shuttle Challenger disaster: Film and television

 The ABC television movie titled Challenger was broadcast on February 25, 1990.
 It stars Barry Bostwick as Scobee and Karen Allen as McAuliffe.
 The movie is critical of NASA and positively portrays the engineers who argued against launching.
 The movie was criticized by the widows of Smith, McNair, and Onizuka as an inaccurate portrayal of events.
 A BBC docudrama titled The Challenger Disaster was broadcast on March 18, 2013.
 It starred William Hurt as Feynman and portrayed the investigation into the causes of the disaster.
 A film directed by Nathan VonMinden, The Challenger Disaster, was released on January 25, 2019, depicts fictional characters participating in the decision process to launch.

+The eleventh episode of the American sitcom Mixed-ish, titled "When Doves Cry", revolves around the characters' grief, trauma, and eventual acceptance after watching the Challenger disaster.

 The four-part docuseries Challenger: The Final Flight, created by Steven Leckart and Glen Zipper, was released by Netflix on September 16, 2020.
 It uses interviews with NASA and Morton Thiokol personnel to argue against their flawed decision-making which produced a preventable disaster.

 The first episode of the Australian television drama The Newsreader, broadcast on August 15, 2021, depicts the disaster from the perspective of the television industry, specifically the journalists and crew within, and of, an Australian television newsroom at the time; a co-lead character's hosting of a newsflash weaving in with an overarching background storyline about the shift in news presentation from serious to that of allowing emotion into its delivery.

+The first episode of Season 6 of the television drama series This Is Us, titled "The Challenger" features the incident of the explosion in 1986 in the flashback scenes.